2009 European football match-fixing scandal: Suspicions towards games of FC Gossau

 FC Gossau suffered a striking series of defeats at the end of the 2008/09 season.
 The federal prosecutor suspected specifically players of FC Gossau of having manipulated the games against FC Locarno on 24 May 2009 and against Servette FC.
 FC Gossau was expected to lose the game against Locarno with at least four goals difference and the game actually ended 0-4.
-The then goalkeeper of Gossau, Darko Damjanovic, was said have been taken into custody by police, but went undercover.
+The then goalkeeper of Gossau, Darko Damjanović, was said have been taken into custody by police, but went undercover.
 Gossau’s midfielder, Mario Bigoni, publicly stated that a previous season's game was "not clean" and that he had received a bid from a fellow player.
 Although it was not known if Bigoni had accepted the offer, he was suspended by his club.
 Also supposedly Gossau received tens of thousands of euros, 20,000 alone for the game against Locarno.
 On 26 October 2011, the police confirmed that Bigoni had been found dead three days earlier in the Alter Rhein near Rheineck.